-- 20. Africa will remain a key area of focus for the United Nations in 2016-2017.
-While Africa continues to experience strong overall economic growth, and even though the absolute number of people in the region living in extreme poverty seems to be declining, inequalities persist: unemployment remains high, and armed conflicts undermine development prospects in key regions.
-Demographic shifts on the continent are leading to an increasingly "young" population, which will require that the United Nations support Governments in the development of policies and practices that will provide young people with better opportunities for education, training, skills and jobs. - 21.
-The Organization will continue to work closely with the African Union and its New Partnership for Africa's Development programme and its long-term development vision, as encapsulated in "Agenda 2063", and the Millennium Development Goals Africa Steering Group to drive the momentum forward on the African development agenda and lay the foundation for durable peace and sustainable development in Africa.
-It will support implementation of the post-2015 development agenda and the sustainable development goals, taking into account Africa's priorities and concerns.
+20. Africa will remain a key area of focus for the United Nations in the period 2018-2019.
+While Africa continues to experience strong overall economic growth, and even though the absolute number of people in the region living in extreme poverty seems to be declining, inequalities persist: unemployment remains high, and armed conflicts undermine development prospects in several subregions.
+Demographic shifts on the continent are leading to an increasingly "young" population, which will require that the United Nations support Governments in the development of policies and practices that will provide young people with better opportunities for education, training, skills and jobs.

+21. The Organization will continue to work closely with the African Union and its New Partnership for Africa's Development programme and its long-term development vision, as encapsulated in "Agenda 2063" and its first 10-year implementation plan, and the Millennium Development Goals Africa Steering Group to drive the momentum forward on the African development agenda and lay the foundation for durable peace and sustainable development in Africa.
+It will support implementation of the 2030 Agenda for Sustainable Development and the sustainable development goals, taking into account Africa's priorities and concerns.
 It will also support the follow-up implementation of the outcome of the Conference on Sustainable Development related to Africa.
 The United Nations will partner with Governments and other stakeholders in development, including private sector and civil society organizations, to support the implementation of initiatives that boost financing for development in several areas, including on sustainable forest management, and to promote and strengthen the engagement of citizens in processes related to governance and public administration.